Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/README.md

 ```

 #### Query logs by resource ID

-The `LogsQueryClient` supports querying logs using a workspace ID (`queryWorkspace` methods) or a resource ID (`queryResource` methods).
+The `LogsQueryClient` supports querying logs using a workspace id (`queryWorkspace` methods) or a resource ID (`queryResource` methods).
-See the following example of querying logs using a resource ID.
+An example of querying logs using a resource ID is shown below.
 Similar changes can be applied to all other samples.

 ```java readme-sample-logsquerybyresourceid
 LogsQueryClient logsQueryClient = new LogsQueryClientBuilder()